VI. Questions and Answers on Being Saved and Being Finally Saved

 Question 2: It is said in the Bible, “Who shall lay any thing to the charge of God’s elect?
 It is God that justifies.
 Who is he that condemns?”
-(Romans 8:33-34).
-This proves that the Lord Jesus has forgiven all our sins through His crucifixion.
-The Lord doesn’t regard us as sinful, then who can accuse us?
+(Rom 8:33-34).
+This proves that the Lord Jesus’ crucifixion on the cross forgives us of all sin.
+The Lord doesn’t see us as sinners anymore.
+Who can accuse us now?

 from the movie script of Stinging Memories